AgentDyn: Are Your Agent Security Defenses Deployable in Real-World Dynamic Environments?: Introduction

+For practical defenses, deployability depends on two key dimensions: security and utility.
+An ideal defense should protect against a wide range of novel attacks in real-world scenarios while maintaining strong functionality across diverse conditions.
+Early agentic systems were relatively rudimentary and highly vulnerable, so early benchmarks naturally emphasized the security side of this problem, focusing on whether defenses could prevent malicious instructions from hijacking agent behavior.
+However, as agent systems move toward realistic deployment, we argue that utility becomes equally critical and substantially harder to evaluate.
+Although existing benchmarks report utility, their task and environment designs often miss the forms of utility that matter most in practice.
+To make this gap concrete, we identify three critical flaws in current prompt injection benchmarks:

-\textit{Lack of Dynamic Open-Ended Tasks.} In current real-world agentic systems, there are increasingly open-ended tasks that require dynamic replanning during agent execution.
+\textit{Lack of Dynamic Open-Ended Tasks.} In current real-world agentic systems, there are increasingly open-ended tasks that require dynamic replanning during agent execution (as illustrated in Figure~\ref{fig:overview}).
 However, in prevalent benchmarks, most user tasks are static and can be fully planned upfront.
-For instance, when issuing a user task~\cite{agentdojo} like ``Pay the bill \texttt{bill-december-2023.txt},'' an agent can predict the entire action sequence, $\langle \texttt{read\_file}, \texttt{send\_money} \rangle$, directly from the user query before any function calls.
+For instance, when issuing a user task~\cite{agentdojo} like ``Pay the bill \texttt{bill-december-2023.txt},'' (from AgentDojo) an agent can predict the entire action sequence, $\langle \texttt{read\_file}, \texttt{send\_money} \rangle$, directly from the user query before any function calls.
 Such static tasks enable defenses to exploit a shortcut, \ie, agents can appear secure simply by adhering to the initial plan, while actually inducing over-defense.
 Unfortunately, even in the most advanced AgentDojo benchmark, only 6 of 97 tasks require dynamic planning.
-This over-defense problem cannot be evaluated accurately.
-Consequently, it is an essential need to measure the capability of agentic security systems in handling dynamic-planning scenarios.
+This allows defenses to exploit a shortcut: they can appear secure by forcing the agent to strictly follow the initial plan from user instruction, exposing over-defense in dynamic scenarios where legitimate actions only become necessary after interacting with external environement.